drclr/Convertool/README.md

 # Covertool

-App to convert any number from, to:
+Responsive app to convert any number from, to:
 - gram
 - pound
 - kilogram